 - Salad Platter @iCook – Doron Bar On (Not Kosher), Moshav HaYogev.
 An interesting farm-to-table chef restaurant.
 All the salads were made using homegrown herbs and produce from local farmers.
 We also loved the Chocolate Cremeux dessert made with bitter chocolate and reduced red wine.

-- Cinnamon Babka @Atalya (Dairy Not Kosher), Ein Kerem – this was my second time having Friday brunch at Atalya and even thought everything was delicious but my favorite dishes once again were the cinnamon babka and cheese puffs – full review here.
+- Cinnamon Babka @Atalya (Dairy Not Kosher), Ein Kerem.
+This was my second time having Friday brunch at Atalya and even though everything was delicious but my favorite dishes once again were the cinnamon babka and cheese puffs – full review here.

-- Farmer’s Breakfast @Meshek Ofaimme (Tzohar), Jerusalem – two fried eggs served with roasted potatoes, onions, spinach and tomato, along with fresh cheese and mild harissa.
-The farm-to-table café with food from Ofaimme farm is a great place for breakfast any time of the day.
+- Farmer’s Breakfast @Meshek Ofaimme (Tzohar), Jerusalem.
+Two fried eggs served with roasted potatoes, onions, spinach and tomato, along with fresh cheese and mild harissa.
+The farm-to-table café with food from Ofaimme farm is a great place for breakfast at any time of the day.

 I had a few other meals in September that didn’t qualify for this list but are worth mentioning:

-- Croissant Chef (Kosher) – Cheese burger croissant made with Beyond Burger.
-Great new place for brunch or lunch in the shuk.
+- Croissant Chef (Kosher) – Cheeseburger croissant made with Beyond Burger.
+A great new place for brunch or lunch in the shuk.